cont-limno/LAGOSNE/README.md

 ### Data

-The `lagosne_get` function downloads the LAGOS files corresponding to the specified version from the [EDI data repository](https://portal.edirepository.org/nis/home.jsp).
+The `lagosne_get` function downloads the LAGOSNE files corresponding to the specified version from the [EDI data repository](https://portal.edirepository.org/nis/home.jsp).
 Files are stored in a temporary directory before being "compiled" to an `R` data format in the location returned by `rappdirs::user_data_dir()`.
 Data only needs to be downloaded one time per version per machine.

 ``` r
 library(LAGOSNE)